snobear/fabpup/README.md

 Dependencies
 ------------

+- Python 2.6  (has not been tested on anything but 2.6).
-You'll need the "Requests: HTTP for Humans" module:  http://docs.python-requests.org/en/latest/index.html
+- "Requests: HTTP for Humans" module:  http://docs.python-requests.org/en/latest/index.html

 Notes:
 ------